hartwigmedical/hmftools/pipeline/README_ONCOANALYSER.md

 When running Oncoanalyser:
 - Provide both the general and panel resources config files to `-config`
 - Pass the panel name to `--panel`.
-This should match the name define in the panel resources config file
+This should match the name defined in the panel resources config file
 - Provide argument `--force_panel` if `--panel` is not `tso500` (this is currently the only supported panel type)

 ```shell